devendroid/Android-CleanArch-MVP/README.md

 Clean Architecture
 -----------------
+Clean Architecture was introduced by Uncle Bob a few years ago and has grown popular in the Android world too.
 Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
 The main rule of clean architecture is that code dependencies can only come from the outer levels inward.
 Code on the inner layers can have no knowledge of functions on the outer layers.
 The variables, functions and classes (any entities) that exist in the outer layers can not be mentioned in the more inward levels.
 It is recommended that data formats also stay separate between levels.

 Clean Architecture Layers
 -------------------------